 3. No technical support

-YouTube doesn’t provide any tech support to users—just a massive support forum where questions often go unanswered.
+YouTube doesn’t provide any tech support to users.
+It only offers a massive support forum where questions often go unanswered.
 Sometimes this causes problems.
-You don’t want the service failing right before an essential broadcast.
-Notably, many popular live streaming platforms such as UStream, Livestream, and Wowza don’t offer 24/7 tech support either.
+You don’t want the service to fail right before an essential broadcast.
+Notably, many popular professional live streaming platforms–UStream, Livestream, and Wowza–don’t offer 24/7 tech support either.
+The DaCast video streaming host, however, does offer 24/7 tech support for all broadcasters.

 4. Advertising concerns

 Monetization options on YouTube live streams are mostly limited to advertising.
 Unfortunately, you don’t control what sort of advertising is shown.
-You may end up with products and services of competitors being advertised, or content you find objectionable.
+You may end up with advertising that promotes products and services of competitors, or with content you (or your viewers) find objectionable.

 5. Content is branded